Rickmansworth School: Academy (2011-)

 On 1 April 2011, Rickmansworth School officially converted to an academy.

-In May 2013, Dr Stephen Burton, who had been headmaster for 13 years, had decided to step down.
-In July 2013, it was announced that Mr Keith Douglas was to become the school's new headmaster in January 2014.
+In May 2013, Stephen Burton, who had been headmaster for 13 years, had decided to step down.
+In July 2013, it was announced that Keith Douglas was to become the school's new headmaster in January 2014.
+The current headteacher of Rickmansworth School is Matthew Fletcher.

-Flora advertising campaign

-On 22 May 2007, the school's 7th, 8th and 9th years participated in a Flora advertising campaign whereby a photo of the three-year groups was taken to be displayed on approximately 600 billboards around the UK, with text beneath likely saying "Two-thirds of them will end up with raised cholesterol."

 Mitchell and Webb

-The school appeared in an episode of the BBC comedy That Mitchell and Webb Look in the sketch "The Surprising Adventures of Sir Digby Chicken-Caesar", in which the heroic duo break into the house of an elderly woman, tie her up and pretend that they are visiting "Dear Auntie Marigold".
-They steal her television and are pursued.
-Ginger is beaten up.
-They break into Rickmansworth School and steal scientific equipment in order to make crystal meth.
+The school appeared in an episode of the BBC comedy "That Mitchell and Webb Look" in the sketch "The Surprising Adventures of Sir Digby Chicken-Caesar 2 (Series 1, Episode 2)".
+In which the duo break into the house of an elderly woman, tie her up and pretend that they are visiting "Auntie Marigold".
+They steal her television and just when they are about to leave the front garden of her house, they're pursued back into the house and through the fence gate at the back of her garden where Ginger is beaten up.
+They break into Rickmansworth School and steal a Bunsen burner in order to melt batteries down for consumption.
+The duo are once again pursued out the school's Science block corridor by students, and out the Student Main Entrance where Ginger mentions that "I think we got the makings of (a) Crystal meth theatre" and Webb replies that "it's going to be an Easter weekend to remember".